 Vocabulary instruction should provide students with opportunities to encounter words repeatedly and in a variety of contexts.
 Listening multiple times and repeated reading demands additional instructional time, but research shows the increase in word learning makes a difference for students.

 With Listenwise, vocabulary instruction does not only happen in ELA lessons.
 Instead, lessons across subject areas provide opportunities to discover new words.
-Our lessons identify and define tier 2 vocabulary words on Academic Word Lists.
-These are high frequency words that students will see throughout their school career such as predict, justify, evaluate, compare, and are critical for educational success.
+Our lessons identify and define tier 2 vocabulary words, such as those on The Academic Word List.
+These are high frequency words that students will see throughout their school career, such as predict, justify, evaluate, compare, and are critical for educational success.

 When students focus on vocabulary from our audio stories, they learn how words may have different connotations depending on the sentence or situation.
 For example, the word reservation might mean “to book a room”, or “land set aside,” or “doubt” depending on the subject area in which it’s used.